learn-co-curriculum/dsc-confidence-intervals-lab/README.md

 # max	44.492000
 ```

-Let's visualise the distribution of sample means to check for the normality.
+Let's visualize the distribution of sample means to check for normality.

 ```python